Catalog Templates

 GenerateMinorChannels: false

-we generate the following major channels (filtering out olm.bundle objects):
+we generate the following major channels (filtering out large bundle metadata):

 ---